amdxibr/crossplay-paperMC-setup-script/README.md

 # Setup instructions:

-Make sure that you have python3 and Java
+Make sure that you have python3, jq, and Java
 (minimum version 21) installed on your device.

 First, download the files from this repo, and then create a folder and move these both scripts into it, if not already.